 2.4.2.1 Creating the Prestoserve Control Device

 The /dev/pr0 generic Prestoserve control device must exist in order for you to use Prestoserve.
-If the device exists, you do not have to create the device.
+If the device does not exist, create the device by using the MAKEDEV command.
+For example: